libpd/pd-for-ios/PdTest01/ReadMe.txt

 You then you also need to play [pdAudio play];

 Tested systems:
-- iPad (iOS 4.2.1gm)
+- iPad (iOS 4.2.1)
 - iPhone 3GS (iOS 4.0)
 - iPod touch 2nd gen (iOS 4.1) - not working
 - iPod touch 1st gen (iOS 3.0) - audio problems
 - iPhone EDGE (iOS 3.0) - audio problmes.

 Known problems:
+- Audio playback problems with iOS SDK Simulator

-- Audio playback problems with iOS SDK Simulator, iPod touch 1st gen, iPhone EDGE.
+- Audio playback problems with iPod touch 1st gen, iPhone EDGE, iPhone 3G.
 - No audio playback on iPod touch 2nd gen.

+Note: this sample app uses the CoreAudio PlayAndRecord Audio Session type.
+Currently Libpd doesn't work properly with older iDevices with armv6 CPUs when using the PlayAndRecord Audio Session type.
+The PdTest02 app demonstrates an output-only application of Libpd that works on most older iDevices. i.e. PdTest02 does not use the microphone input.

 --------------- License ------------